MHickey2/Wannabe-Healthy/README.md

 <br/>

 ### 1. The Business Goals of the Website: <a name="businessgoals"></a>
-No commercial goals, but the site's goal is to to provide a resource for those seeking to improve their health and learn more about various health topics.
+No commercial goals, but the site's goal is to to provide a resource for those seeking to improve their health and learn more about various health topics and find healthy Recipes.

   <br/>